 The analysis of what falls within the definition of "bona fide scientific exchange" is highly fact specific and controversial.
-In analysing whether a particular communication is not subject to the general prohibitions against "pre-approval promotion", FDA will consider whether the communication: (1) is provided by scientific or medical personnel, free from commercial influence; (2) the information is truthful, balanced, and not misleading; and (3) the information is provided in response to an unsolicited request by a healthcare professional.
+In analysing whether a particular communication is not subject to the general prohibitions against "pre-approval promotion", the FDA will consider whether the communication: (1) is provided by scientific or medical personnel, free from commercial influence; (2) the information is truthful, balanced, and not misleading; and (3) the information is provided in response to an unsolicited request by a healthcare professional.
 While evidence that pre-approval information was provided at a scientific meeting or through a third party may support the case that a particular communication was not intended to be promotional, such evidence is not in and of itself dispositive to the analysis.
-FDA will look to the degree of control and influence that a manufacturer has over a particular medical or scientific meeting to determine whether the pre-approval information can be "imputed" to a manufacturer.
-In a case where a manufacturer has significant control over the funding, content, or selection of attendees at a scientific meeting, FDA will apply the same rules to productspecific information discussed at the meeting as it would apply to employees of the manufacturer.
-For further discussion on regulation of scientific information, please see question 3.4 below.
+The FDA will look to the degree of control and influence that a manufacturer has over a particular medical or scientific meeting to determine whether the pre-approval information can be "imputed" to a manufacturer.
+In a case where a manufacturer has significant control over the funding, content, or selection of attendees at a scientific meeting, the FDA will apply the same rules to productspecific information discussed at the meeting as it would apply to employees of the manufacturer.